5T33Z0/OC-Little-Translated/00. Overview/ii ASL Syntax Basics/README.md

 # ACPI Source Language (ASL) Basics
-> The provided explanations in this Section are based on the following Post at PCBeta Forums by the User suhetao: "[DIY DSDT Turorial Series, Part 1: ASL (ACPI Source Language) Basics](http://bbs.pcbeta.com/forum.php?mod=viewthread&tid=944566&archive=2&extra=page%3D1&page=1)"
+> The provided explanations in this Section are based on the following Post at PCBeta Forums by the User suhetao: "[DIY DSDT Tutorial Series, Part 1: ASL (ACPI Source Language) Basics](http://bbs.pcbeta.com/forum.php?mod=viewthread&tid=944566&archive=2&extra=page%3D1&page=1)"
 >
 > - Reformatted for Markdown by Bat.bat (williambj1) on 2020-2-14, with some additions and corrections.
 > - Translated from chinese into english and edited by [5T33Z0](https://github.com/5T33Z0), 2021-03-24.